My Coach Niv

 Author

-Niv Mullings is a Plant-Based Nutrition & Fitness coach from the Bronx, New York, currently residing in Jacksonville, Florida.
+Niv Mullings is an NASM Certified Personal Trainer and Weight Loss Specialist from the Bronx, New York, currently residing in Jacksonville, Florida.
 After years of struggling with obesity, anxiety, depression, painful menstruation, and other chronic health complaints, Niv changed her life for the better through fitness and a healthy plant-based diet.
 Now she helps others to do the same.

 More About The Author